Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 This effective description, however, neglects the strongly nonlinear and periodically driven nature of the physical device.
 The actual implementation -- typically a superconducting Kerr oscillator with parametric drive -- can host classical chaos when nonlinearities increase.
 Recent studies have connected chaotic behavior in Kerr oscillators to delocalization phenomena \cite{GarciaMata2024effectiveversus}, to the destruction of excited-state quantum phase transitions \cite{cejnar2021excited,chavez2024driving,garciamata2025impact}, and to the onset of chaos in coupled superconducting systems \cite{goto2021chaos,Berke2022,Borner2024,Cohen2023,benha2025kerr}.
 In Ref.~\cite{benha2025kerr} instead it is shown that in present-day Kerr-cat implementations, tunneling is dominated by multimode and multiphoton resonances.
 Their mechanism is \emph{extrinsic}, arising from buffer-mode hybridization.

-In this Letter we identify an \emph{intrinsic} limit: even for an ideal single-mode Kerr-cat, once the phase space becomes mixed chaos-assisted tunneling (CAT) \cite{tomsovic1994cat} introduces a subtle but unavoidable mechanism that degrades the protection of the KCQ.
+In this Letter, we identify an \emph{intrinsic} limit: even for an ideal single-mode Kerr-cat, once the phase space becomes mixed chaos-assisted tunneling (CAT) \cite{tomsovic1994cat} introduces a subtle but unavoidable mechanism that degrades the protection of the KCQ.
 When the classical phase space becomes mixed, regular islands supporting the cat states are surrounded by chaotic regions.
-Quantum states localized in one island can weakly couple to chaotic states that extend across phase space, effectively bridging both wells and enhancing tunneling by several orders of magnitude.
+Quantum states localized in one island can weakly couple to chaotic states that extend across phase space, effectively bridging both wells and enhancing tunneling by several orders of magnitude. {Importantly, chaos-assisted tunneling is qualitatively distinct from previously studied bit-flip channels.
+Thermal activation requires coupling to an environment, whereas CAT arises in a fully isolated Hamiltonian.
+Likewise, ordinary coherent tunneling involves only a few regular excited states, while CAT appears only once mixed regular-chaotic phase space develops, enabling hybridization with a dense chaotic manifold.
+The resulting enhancement of splittings is therefore not mere drive-induced leakage into higher-lying states, but tunneling mediated by chaotic hybridization near the separatrix.}

-By combining Floquet simulations with semiclassical WKB \cite{wentzel,brillouin,kramers} and Fermi golden rule estimates, we show that the quasi-energy splitting -- and thus the tunneling rate -- exhibits a clear transition as chaos develops.
+By combining Floquet simulations with semiclassical WKB \cite{wentzel,brillouin,kramers} and Fermi golden rule estimates, we show that the quasienergy splitting -- and thus the tunneling rate -- exhibits a clear transition as chaos develops.
 While the static effective model predicts vanishing splittings, the full driven dynamics displays a sharp increase mediated by chaotic states.
-This constitutes the first quantitative evidence of CAT in a superconducting qubit, identifying chaos as a fundamental mechanism that limits the protection of cat-code architectures.
+This constitutes the first quantitative evidence of CAT in a superconducting qubit, identifying chaos as a fundamental mechanism that limits the protection of cat code architectures.

 The KCQ is encoded in the eigenstates of the Kerr parametric oscillator expressed in the rotating frame as $\hat{H}/\hbar=-K\hat{a}^{\dagger 2}\hat{a}^2+\epsilon_2(\hat{a}^{\dagger 2}+\hat{a}^2)$, where $K$ is the Kerr coefficient, and $\epsilon_2$ the strength of the squeezing interaction (from now on we set $\hbar=1$).
-The Hamiltonian can be written in a factorized form where it is evident that the coherent states $\ket{\alpha=\pm \sqrt{\epsilon_2/K}}$ are degenerate eigenastates of the Hamiltonian.
-This is the key of the protected qubit encoding\cite{venkatraman2024drive,venkatraman2025thesis}.
+The Hamiltonian can be written in a factorized form where it is evident that the coherent states $\ket{\alpha=\pm \sqrt{\epsilon_2/K}}$ are degenerate eigenstates of the Hamiltonian.
+This is the key to the protected qubit encoding\cite{venkatraman2024drive,venkatraman2025thesis}.
 Although the factorization of the Hamiltonian is an asset that helps towards hardware protection, it is not fundamental.
 In fact, adding detuning